remindpro285-a11y/studio/DOCUMENTATION.md

 3.  **Approved Message Templates**: You must have pre-approved message templates for both fee reminders and grade reports in your WhatsApp Business Manager.
 The application sends messages using these templates.
     *   **Fees Template Example**: `Dear Parent, the {{1}} for your child, {{2}}, of ₹{{3}} is due on {{4}}.
 Thank you.`
     *   **Grades Template Example**: `Dear Parent, the results for the {{1}} for your child, {{2}}, are as follows: {{3}}.`
+4.  **Understanding of WhatsApp API Costs**: The service fee for this software platform does **not** include the per-message cost charged by Meta (WhatsApp).
+The institution is responsible for its own WhatsApp Business Account and will be billed directly by Meta for the messages it sends.
+These costs are separate from the platform's subscription fee.

 ---